wheats2014/event.js/README.md

-event.js
+event.js V0.0.2
 ===

-a event-customable frontend library
+a async & non-blocked event-customable frontend library

-it can create an JavaScript Obejct with HTMLElement's feature---Event Driven
+it can create JavaScript Obejcts obtain HTMLElement's feature---Event Driven

 all the events' workflow is providen by DOM Event Model